johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

   the generalised notifications with DNS UPDATEs across zone cuts.

 * Stefan Ubbink helped me realize the need to also cater for the case of re-bootstrapping if or when things got out of sync for some reason.

 --- back

 # Change History (to be removed before publication)

+* draft-johani-dnsop-delegation-mgmt-via-ddns-06

+> Added the more secure bootstrap of the SIG(0) public key based on
+> RFC9615 in addition to the original mechanism based on RFC8078.

+> Replaced references to the draft on generalized notifications with
+> a reference to RFC9859.

 * draft-johani-dnsop-delegation-mgmt-via-ddns-05